Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: Characterizing the Pervasive CSI Distortion

-Similar to the previous test, we use PicoScenes to scan the transmission power of Tx side to access the influence of Tx power.
+Similar to the previous test, we used PicoScenes to scan the transmission power of the Tx end.
 Fig.~\ref{fig:txpower_scan} shows the average magnitude and phase of the received CSI.

-It is clear from Fig.~\ref{fig:txpower_scan} that Tx power is also NOT associated with the CSI distortion.
-A strange phenomenon is that, as the Tx power increases, the CSI magnitude level drops unexpectedly.
-We believe this is caused by the Rx AGC, which throttles the excessively large signal to a lower level to prevent the ADC saturation.
+It is clear from Fig.~\ref{fig:txpower_scan} that the Tx power is also \textit{not} associated with the CSI distortion.
+A strange phenomenon is that as the Tx power increases, the CSI magnitude drops.
+We believe this is caused by the Rx AGC, which suppresses the signal to a lower level to prevent ADC saturation.